BEA’s BE-180 Benchmark Survey of Financial Services Providers: Implications for U.S. Asset Managers

-In September and October 2020, the U.S. Department of Commerce’s Bureau of Economic Analysis (BEA) will administer its next mandatory Benchmark Survey of Financial Services Transactions between U.S. Financial Services Providers and Foreign Persons on Form BE-180 (BE-180).
-The mandatory survey is conducted once every five years and measures international trade in financial services.1 BE-180 is one of a series of surveys collected by the BEA (collectively, BE Forms)2 that gather data on cross-border activities of a wide range of U.S. financial services providers, including asset managers, banks, broker-dealers and insurers.
+In the fall of 2015, the U.S. Department of Commerce’s Bureau of Economic Analysis (BEA) will administer its next Benchmark Survey of Financial Services Transactions between U.S. Financial Services Providers and Foreign Persons on Form BE-180 (BE-180).
+The mandatory survey is conducted once every five years and measures international trade in financial services.
+The BE-180 is one of a series of surveys collected by the BEA (collectively, BE Forms)1 that gather data on cross-border activities of a wide range of U.S. financial services providers, including asset managers, banks, broker-dealers and insurers.
 The BE Forms are designed to measure international trade and collect data that contribute to macroeconomic studies like the calculation of balance of payments.
-BE-180 specifically seeks to compile reliable and up-to-date information on financial services transactions between U.S. financial services providers and foreign persons.

-This Dechert OnPoint provides an overview of BE-180 to help asset managers and other financial services providers assess whether they are required to file this year’s benchmark survey.
-Notably, in contrast to certain other BEA surveys, BE-180 must be filed by all U.S. Reporters, regardless of whether or not they have been contacted by the BEA.
-Many likely will find that they are subject to the filing requirement and that completing the survey can require some effort.3
+This Dechert OnPoint provides an overview of the BE-180 to help asset managers and other financial services providers assess whether they are required to file this year’s benchmark form.
+Many will likely find that they are subject to the filing requirement and that completing the survey can require some effort.

 Reporting Entities and Reportable Transactions

-Financial services providers include, among others, investment advisers and investment vehicles (including mutual funds, private funds, pension funds and real estate investment trusts).4 Reportable transactions generally include transactions in financial services between U.S. financial services providers and non-U.S. persons, such as management and advisory services, brokerage services, underwriting, custodial services, credit-related services, securities lending, and electronic funds transfer services.
+Financial services providers include investment advisers and asset management vehicles (including mutual funds, private funds, pension funds and real estate investment trusts).
+Financial transactions are transactions involving the creation, liquidation, or trade in financial assets – management and advisory services, brokerage services, underwriting, custodial services, credit-related services, securities lending, and electronic funds transfer services.
 Concretely, these transactions cover a variety of cross-border payments, including advisory or sub-advisory fees, brokerage expenses, custodial fees and securities lending fees.

-BE-180 covers cross-border purchases or sales that occurred or were charged during the reporter’s 2019 fiscal year.
-Data must be reported according to: the country of origin of the counterparty; and the relationship between the reporter and the counterparty (e.g., affiliated or unaffiliated).
+The BE-180 covers cross-border purchases or sales that occurred or were charged during the reporter’s 2014 fiscal year.
+Data must be reported according to the country of origin of the counterparty and according to the relationship between the reporter and the counterparty (e.g., affiliated or unaffiliated).
 Depending on the reporter’s existing accounting practices, much of the required data may be readily available in the existing sources used to prepare the reporter’s income statements.
-However, other data points (e.g., cross-border payments of brokerage fees) may be more difficult to obtain.
-The BEA expects reporters to make a good faith effort to obtain data but acknowledges that, in some circumstances, it may be appropriate to provide estimated data and, as further discussed below, the BEA has recognized that information may be less readily accessible in light of the disruptions caused by the COVID‑19 coronavirus pandemic.
+Other data points, however, may be more difficult to obtain (e.g., cross-border payments of brokerage fees) – it is our understanding that the BEA expects reporters to make a good faith effort to obtain data but acknowledges that, in some circumstances, it may be appropriate to provide estimated data.

-BE-180 is mandatory.
-It must be filed by all U.S. financial services providers that have purchased or sold more than $3 million in financial services (e.g., payment of cross-border sub-advisory fees, brokerage expenses) from or to non-U.S. persons in the aggregate during the previous fiscal year.
-In addition, regardless of amount, the form must be filed by all persons that are notified to do so by the BEA.
+The BE-180 must be filed by all U.S. financial services providers who have purchased or sold more than $3 million in financial services from or to non-U.S. persons during the previous fiscal year (e.g., sub-advisory fees paid across border, brokerage expenses).
+And, regardless of amount, the form must be filed by all persons who are notified to do so by the BEA.
 The $3 million thresholds for purchases and sales are independent, and are reported on separate schedules to the BE-180.
-Thus, for example, a reporter that exceeds the threshold for sales of financial services but falls below the threshold for purchases is required to complete only the schedules relating to sales.
-In addition, if an entity contacted by the BEA has less than $3 million in financial services sales or purchases with foreign persons, that entity is not required to complete the more burdensome parts of the form, but the BEA requests the entity to complete the relevant parts on a voluntary basis.
+Thus, for example, a reporter that exceeds the threshold for sales of financial services but falls below the threshold for purchases is only required to complete the schedule relating to sales.
+In addition, if an entity contacted by the BEA has less than $3 million in financial services sales or purchases with foreign persons, that entity is exempted from completing the more burdensome parts of the form.

-In general, the U.S. entity purchasing or selling financial services is responsible for filing BE-180, unless a U.S. intermediary (e.g., a broker or custodian) is used, in which case the intermediary may have the reporting responsibility.
-In some instances, an investment adviser may have a reporting responsibility on behalf of funds it manages.
-It may be unclear whether or not an intermediary is providing data on the reporter’s behalf, and reporters may wish to reach out to their intermediaries to determine what information is being reported.
+In general, the U.S. entity purchasing or selling financial services is responsible for filing the BE-180, unless a U.S. intermediary (such as a broker or custodian) is used, in which case the intermediary may have the reporting responsibility.
+In some instances, it may be unclear whether or not an intermediary is providing data on the reporter’s behalf, and reporters may wish to reach out to their intermediaries to determine what information is being reported.